callelito/DEMO_Jenkins_PlatformIO/README.md

 PLATFORMIO_AUTH_TOKEN=${TEST_TOKEN} pio remote test -r
 ```

-This works the same way as in the buils step.
+This works the same way as in the build step.
 However here we first just run the native tests and only if this succeeds do we run the test on the boards.
 This is done as running the native tests are generally much cheaper than the embedded tests, so if we have a failure on the native test we can exit early.

 Note that prior to this (or even prior to the build step) we could have run `pio check` to run analysis tools on the code like `clangtidy`.
-As of yet this cannot be done via the `pio remote` system so it would either have to be done on the Jenkins server or on some slave agent similarly to the Hardware test described below.
+As yet this cannot be done via the `pio remote` system so it would either have to be done on the Jenkins server or on some slave agent similarly to the Hardware test described below.
 * [PlatformIO Check docs](https://docs.platformio.org/en/latest/plus/pio-check.html)

 #### Hardware Test Step